English ship Gloucester (1654): Development of the line of battle

 During the 1650s, the fleets of the European powers generally fought in a melee style that involved fighting between individual ships, but it became clear to the English that the tactic of firing guns from the broadsides of many ships was more effective, and the government worked to convert the fleet to fight in this way.
-A large ship was vulnerable to raking fire, a volley of cannon balls directly in front or behind it, which could cause considerable damage, and the best protection—and the best form of attack—was having ships sailing together closely and in a straight line.
+A large warship was vulnerable to raking fire, a volley of cannonballs directly in front or behind it, which could cause considerable damage, and the best protection—and the best form of attack—was having ships sailing together closely and in a straight line.
 This tactic, known as a line of battle, was used by warships such as the Gloucester, which were large and powerful enough to take their place in the line.
 Such ships had multiple gun batteries on at least two decks.
-Around 100 ships could be formed into a line of battle.
+Up to around 100 ships could be formed into a line of battle.

 The Dutch had mobilised quickly at the beginning of the First Dutch War of 1652 and had double the number of ships possessed by the English, but they were smaller and were unsuitable for attacking the English line of battle.
 Early in the war the English government, recognising the usefulness of large ships, had ordered 30 frigates, to be built at the end of 1652.
 An early example of a large frigate, the Speaker, launched in April 1650, provided the prototype for a class of ships.
 The Speaker-class, launched between 1650 and 1654, were about 750 tons and carried between 48 and 56 cannon.
 Their introduction caused the Dutch Navy, which was still reliant on the use of armed merchant ships, to become largely obsolete.
 Speaker-class ships had much in common with the old Great Ships planned in 1618, being of a similar size, with two decks and a large number of guns.
 The class set the pattern for all the two-deck ships built up to the 19th century.